anoyaro84/anoyaro84.github.io/_posts/2019-12-31-vim-setting.markdown

 ---

-Here, I would like to keep how I constructed my vim environment.
+Here, I would like to keep a note on how I constructed my vim environment.
 In particular, I need the following features for my python development.